-Unlike others, we do not define autism as a disorder or a disability in which the person is impaired.
-We see autism as essentially a condition of profound sensitivity.
+Unlike others, we do not define autism as a disorder or an impairment.
+We see it as essentially a condition of profound sensitivity.

-Our acclaimed TEDx talk (below) presents for the first time our distinctive and positive conception of autism, and brings it to life.
+Our acclaimed TEDx talk (see video) presents for the first time our distinctive and positive conception of autism, and brings it to life.
 It is right at the heart of all our charity's activities.

 "As an autistic adult I've never NEVER heard anyone enunciate so clearly and accurately who we are.
 This man does it perfectly.
 I wept through this entire video...spot on sir, spot on.
 Spot on, I'm still in tears.
 You have it right!"